gitlabhq/gitlabhq/doc/administration/high_availability/database.md

 #### Ensure GitLab is running

 At this point, your GitLab instance should be up and running.
 Verify you are able to login, and create issues and merge requests.
+If you have troubles check the [Troubleshooting section](#troubleshooting).

 ### Failover procedure